nrc-cnrc/gramble/docs/docs/tutorial/gs2.md

 In the abstract sense, a database is an organized collection of entries, stored on a computer, that you can access ("query") in various ways.

-For example, imagine the following *very* simple and incomplete database of Swahili verb conjugations, along with the tense (past, present), person (first, second, or third), and verb root that they express.  ("Pend" means "love", if you're wondering, and "ona" means "see".
+For example, imagine the following *very* simple and incomplete database of Swahili verb conjugations, along with the tense (past, present), person (first, second, or third), and verb root that they express.  ("Penda" means "love", if you're wondering, and "on" means "see".
 "Ninapenda" means "I love him/her/it".)

 | verb  | person | tense | root |
 |-----------|--------|-------|-----|